-Targets for final outcomes (long-term and interim targets to reduce deaths and serious injuries) are used widely in many countries in national, regional and local road safety strategies and programmes.
-Targets are also increasingly being set for intermediate outcomes which are causally related to death and serious injury.
-These address directly the underlying inherent risks in the road traffic system and involve, for example, decreases in mean motor vehicle speeds, increases in seat belt use, percentage of fleet with 5 Euro NCAP rated vehicles.
-Targets can also be set for institutional delivery outputs (e.g. numbers of random breath tests, number of speed checks).
+Targets for final outcomes (long-term and interim targets to reduce deaths and injuries) are used widely in many countries in national, regional and local road safety strategies and programmes.
+Targets have also been set for intermediate outcomes (e.g. decreases in mean motor vehicle speeds, increases in seat belt use, percentage of fleet with 5 Euro NCAP rated vehicles) and institutional delivery outputs (e.g. numbers of random breath tests, number of speed checks,).
 These allow closer management of the range of interventions needed to achieve final outcome targets.
 Targets can also be set in relation to public acceptance and perceptions of safety measures.